 If you haven’t been taking advantage of Work Opportunity Tax Credits or are asking yourself “what are WOTC target groups?”, there’s a good chance that your organization is missing out on some important tax incentives.
-This is a great time to learn about the program and how to get started claiming WOTC tax credits.

 What Are WOTC Target Groups?